I’ve Started to Notice Cognitive Symptoms… Now What?

 Poor sleep.

-These shifts can feel unsettling, but they are not the end of the story.
+These shifts can feel unsettling, but they are not final, they are signals.

-And when symptoms are present, they simply tell us that the system now needs more targeted support.
+These signals tell us that the whole body and brain needs more targeted support.

 What Symptoms Might Look Like

-As we discussed in Part 1, the brain responds to its environment.
-When that environment becomes more challenging, symptoms can begin to appear, often subtly at first.
+As discussed in Part 1, the brains job is to respond to its environment.
+When that environment becomes more challenging, symptoms begin to appear, subtly at first.

-Sensory changes are often overlooked but highly relevant.
-You may notice changes in vision, hearing, smell, or taste.
-A reduced sense of smell in particular can be an early indicator, due to its close connection with memory centres in the brain.
+Sensory changes are easly overlooked but highly relevant such as changes in vision, hearing, smell or taste.
+A reduced sense of smell is particularly important due to its close connection with memory centres in the brain.

-Body-based changes including low energy, poor sleep, blood sugar instability, inflammation, or digestive shifts, often sit alongside these neurological signs.
+Body-based changes including low energy, poor sleep, blood sugar instability, inflammation or digestive shifts, often sit alongside neurological signs.

-While these symptoms can seem unrelated, they usually reflect the same underlying pattern:
+While these symptoms can seem unrelated, they reflect the same underlying pattern:

 The brain and body are under pressure.